italiancpp/yahtzee/README.md

 ### How to build it ###

-Open a console and go where you downloaded the repo, create a directory called linux-build, win32-build or osx-build, go inside and type
+Open a console and go where you downloaded the repo, create a directory called linux-build, win32-build or osx-build

+    $ mkdir linux-build

+go inside:

+    $ cd linux-build

+and type

     $ cmake ..

 The cmake create a project compatible for you O.S.
 If you are on linux/osx now you can run

     $ make

+If you are on windows with VS 2013 you can run

+    $ msbuild Yahtzee.sln

-And you compile the program and the test.
-You can launch the program with
+After that you have compiled the program and the test.

+On linux you can launch the program with

-    $ ./yahtzee
+    $ ./Yahtzee

 or run the test with

     $ ./yahtzee_test

+If you are on windows you can run the program with:

+    $ Debug\Yahtzee.exe

+or run the test with

+    $ Debug\yahtzee_test.exe

 One test should be red.